Leleking/mern-chatapp/readme.md

 ChatApp by Simeon Nortey.
-This application is a chatapp created using react, node, express for API, mongodb and Auth0 for authentication.
+This application is a chat app created using react, node, express for API, MongoDB, SocketIO and Auth0 for authentication.
+This application shows you how SocketIO will work with React and Node.js so it is much more like a skeleton that you can build on it.
+Users can chat with individual users and users can block other users as well.
+The concept of blocking users can sometimes give you a headache but this helps you understand how you can go about it.

+ChatApp Snippet by [sunil8107]